 Grant Thornton recognises the value of CSR and the positive contribution it can make to the environment and in the firm's locality.
-The touchstone of the firm's CSR policy is the commitment within our own business to education and training.
+The touchstone of the firm's CSR policy is the commitment to education training and ensuring Grant Thornton is seen as a truly diverse workplace.

-We believe it makes sense to leverage a skill set prevalent throughout the organisation, education and training to assist the wider community.
-This holistic approach, combining Grant Thornton's core values with its approach towards CSR, reinforces what Grant Thornton is striving to achieve as a firm, with our clients' needs at the heart of what we do.
+We believe it makes sense to leverage a skill set prevalent throughout the organisation, education and training, to assist the wider community.
+This holistic approach, combining Grant Thornton's core values with its approach towards CSR, reinforces what Grant Thornton is striving to achieve as a firm along with our clients' needs at the heart of what we do.
 Strategy is always about making choices and success in CSR is no different.
-Grant Thornton is prepared to commit to focused, proactive and integrated social initiatives in line with our core strategic aims as a business.
+At Grant Thornton, we are prepared to commit to focused, proactive and integrated social initiatives in line with our core strategic aims as a business.